emroze/Data_Structure_And_Algorithm_Practice/README.md

 # Data_Structure_And_Algorithm_Practice
-Solution of various LeetCode problems and other problems implemented from scratch.
+Solution of various LeetCode and HackerRank problems and other data-structures implemented from scratch.